 Sheryl was the epitome of an outstanding volunteer with her unwavering commitment and selfless dedication to the mission of St. Jude.
 While waging a personal battle with cancer, she provided immeasurable encouragement to countless St. Jude patients and their families in their own battles against the disease.

-The winner of the Sheryl K. Nienhuis Memorial Volunteer Service Award will be honored at the annual Volunteer Appreciation Luncheon.
+The winner of the Sheryl K. Nienhuis Memorial Volunteer Service Award will be honored at the annual Volunteer Appreciation Event.

 - All active St. Jude volunteers are eligible to receive the award.
 This includes, but is not limited to, active volunteer club members who are in good standing with their respective club.

-- The nominee must be someone who has made volunteering at St. Jude a priority in his/her life.
+- The nominee must be someone who has made volunteering at St. Jude a priority in their life.

 - The nominee must be someone who has demonstrated allegiance and commitment to St. Jude and its mission.